brian-heumann/book-trading-evolved/src/zipline-custom-bundle/README.md

 ## Adding the bundle to Zipline
-1. Copy the *.py files to the zipline directory, on Linux this is in `~/.zipline`.
-The name of the file is also the bundle's name.
+1. To ensure zipline can find and import the bundle's module, copy the *.py files to the zipline directory.
+If you used conda, the zipline directory is `~/anaconda3/envs/py35/lib/python3.5/site-packages/zipline/data/bundles`.
+(This has costed me a lot of time to figure out!)

+2. BUT the extension.py file is located in `~/.zipline`.
+(And this has costed me a lot of time to figure out, too!)

-2. Run the command
+3. Run the command
    ```
    > zipline ingest -b <bundle_name>